FI:PV204 Lab - security, appl. crypto 2 - Course Information

 - Guaranteed by

 Department of Computer Systems and Communications - Faculty of Informatics

-- Registration to PV204 requires: 1) long-term interest in IT security; 2) programming skills (ideally C and Java) under Unix/Linux or Windows; 3) fluent English.
+- Registration to PV204 requires: 1) ability to work independently; 2) long-term interest in IT security (having done another IT security and/or cryptology courses and description of your interest in 3-10 sentences); 3) programming skills (ideally C and Java) under Unix/Linux or Win32; 4) fluent English; 5) team work ability.

 - Course Enrolment Limitations

 - The course is also offered to the students of the fields other than those the course is directly associated with.

 The capacity limit for the course is 30 student(s).